 To make sure that a Web application firewall will address your PCI DSS compliance needs, you should compare its capabilities with those recommended in the Information Supplement: Requirement 6.6 Code Reviews and Application Firewalls Clarified, issued by the PCI Security Standards Council.

-As for critical features, it is obviously important for the WAF to inspect and handle Web page content such as HTML, Dynamic HTML (DHTML), and cascading style sheets (CSS), as well as the protocols that your application uses, such as
+As for critical features, it is obviously important for the WAF to inspect and handle Web page content such as HTML, Dynamic HTML (DHTML), and cascading style sheets (CSS), as well as the protocols that your application uses, such as HTTP and HTTPS.

 Also, check how quickly the vendor adopted new protocols in the past.
 Review their development and support policy to determine if they will support custom protocols or protect a set range of application protocols.
 In addition, a WAF must be able to inspect Web services messages, typically SOAP and XML.